International relations (1919–1939): Spanish Civil War

 Britain and France led a coalition of 27 nations that promised non-intervention in the Spanish Civil War, including an embargo on all arms to Spain.
 The United States unofficially went along.
 Germany, Italy and the Soviet Union signed on officially, but ignored the embargo.
 The attempted suppression of imported materials was largely ineffective, however, and France especially facilitated large shipments to Republican troops.
 The League of Nations did not try to act.

 As the Spanish Civil War progressed, most governments maintained diplomatic relations with the Republicans, but as the Nationalists' imminent victory became apparent, the western democracies had to quickly readjust their diplomacy to prevent a permanent allegiance of the new Spanish government to the eventual Axis Powers.
 The French government, previously a tentative sympathizer of the Republican cause, formed the Bérard-Jordana Agreement with the Spanish Nationalists on 25 February 1939, formally recognizing Franco's government as the legitimate government of Spain.
 Philippe Pétain, the eventual leader of Vichy France, became France's ambassador to Francoist Spain.
 The British government recognized the Franco government on the same day, and the United States government followed suit on 7 April 1939.
 The Franco government maintained an ambiguous stance between the western democracies and the European fascists and joined the German-Japanese Anti-Comintern Pact on 24 March 1939.
-However, the Spanish government, put off by the German-Soviet cooperation in the Molotov-Ribbentrop Pact in August 1939, ultimately declined open membership in the Axis Powers and maintained neutrality in World War II, although Spanish volunteers were allowed to fight for the Axis cause as part of the German 250th Infantry Division.
+However, the Spanish government, put off by the German-Soviet cooperation in the Molotov–Ribbentrop Pact in August 1939, ultimately declined open membership in the Axis Powers and maintained neutrality in World War II, although Spanish volunteers were allowed to fight for the Axis cause as part of the German 250th Infantry Division.

+United States

+In the 1920s, American policy was an active involvement in international affairs, while ignoring the League of Nations, setting up numerous diplomatic ventures, and using the enormous financial power of the United States to dictate major diplomatic questions in Europe.
+There were large-scale humanitarian food aid missions during the war in Belgium, and after it in Germany and Russia, led by Herbert C. Hoover.
+There was also a major aid to Japan after the 1923 earthquake.

+The Republican presidents, Warren Harding, Calvin Coolidge and Herbert Hoover, avoided any political alliances with anyone else.
+They operated large-scale American intervention in issues of reparations and disarmament, with little contact with the League of Nations.
+Jerald Combs reports their administrations in no way returned to 19th-century isolationism.
+The key Republican leaders: